crampete/full_stack_classroom_july_2019/README.md

 - Revisited IP Addresses and port number essentials.
 - Revisited HTTP Routes and methods like GET, POST, PUT and DELETE.
 - Creating RESTful routes (incomplete as of now) for a resource using Flask.

+## Day 25 Overview

+- Refer code from the previous day.
+- Finish RESTful routes for the resource.
+- Testing routes using Postman.
+- Methods are just conventions.
+- Interview prep and tips.